bit-nap/eStore-Project-Fall-2022/docs/index.md

 ## [Setup Guide](SetupGuide)

-Click above for details about how to setup your development environment to work on this project.
+Click above for details about how to set up your development environment to work on this project.